rbw/pysnow/README.rst

 Other projects using pysnow
 ---------------------------
-- `pysnow-flask <https://github.com/rbw0/pysnow-flask>`_ - Creates a bridge between your Flask backend and ServiceNow
+- `pysnow-flask <https://github.com/rbw0/pysnow-flask>`_ - Makes interfacing with ServiceNow in Flask an amazing experience
-- `pysnow-shovel <https://github.com/zetup/pysnow-shovel>`_ - Simple CLI to push data into ServiceNow
+- `pysnow-shovel <https://github.com/zetup/pysnow-shovel>`_ - Script for easy peasy pushing data into ServiceNow

 Author
 ------